 The council is under central government pressure to approve thousands of new houses and to put this into its local development plan; a very powerful document.

 I suggest that you sit down at this point; we have been ordered by Whitehall to ensure the building of 512 homes every year (not in Croxley Green but across the district).
-Over the twenty year cycle of the housing allocation that comes to finding space for 10,240 homes: a town twice the size of Croxley Green.
+Worse still: it has just been mooted that this figure is to be increased by Whitehall to 620 new homes a year.
+Over the twenty year cycle of the housing allocation that comes to finding space for 12,400 homes: a town twice the size of Croxley Green.
 (This figure was apparently determined by a mathematical formula, but one which defies all logic.)

 With that in mind, there is intense pressure on council officers and the council as a whole to approve major building projects, for which there simply is not room without concerting the Green Belt, or building multi-storey rabbit-hutch towers.
 (Apparently my suggestion that we should build them in Ireland was not admissible.)